 This is even more important in places like waiting rooms where you might be tempted to leave the remote out for customers to use.
 Parental controls will keep your customers from viewing content that might not be appropriate for everyone.

 Creative use of a favorites list will also help you as a commercial customer.
 Because most people don’t memorize channel numbers or know all the inner workings of the receiver, using a favorites list can help you limit viewing.
-This is known as “security through obscurity”… what the average person can’t find isn’t going to hurt him.
+We call this “security through obscurity”… what the average person can’t find isn’t going to hurt him.

 Here are some creative suggestions for favorites lists: